powellchristoph/cassandra-repair/README.md

 `cassandra-repair` will iterate through all keyspaces and repair each column_family individually on each cassandra node.

+### Requirements
-REQUIRED: This requires that this process reach each cassandra node to execute `nodetool` and `cqlsh` commands.
+This requires that this process reach each cassandra node to execute `nodetool` and `cqlsh` commands.
+You must include **ALL** Cassandra nodes.
+Failure to do so will result in a portion of the ring not being repaired and data inconsistencies.

 Fill in config.yaml with your cassandra nodes.
 ```